Psoriatic arthritis

 What to expect from your doctor

-Your doctor might ask some of the following questions:
+Your healthcare professional might ask some of the following questions:

 - What joints are affected?